SciBorgs/SciGuides/projects/DifferentialDrive.md

 Based on our desired speeds, we can get outputs from PID and FF.
 We can then add these together and get our final voltage that we're going to send to the motor.
 To find these outputs, we need to give the controllers our desired speeds.
 The `drive` method really takes a percentage of our maximum velocity, from -1 to 1, rather than the actual velocity.
 So to find our desired velocities we can multiply `leftSpeed` and `rightSpeed` by our maximum speed.

-We'll define our maxim speed in our `DriveConstants` class:
+We'll define our maximum speed in our `DriveConstants` class:
 ```java
   public static final double MAX_SPEED = 2; // Meters per second
 ```